-Somewhere along the chocolate painted wooden fence is a gate, barely noticeable unless you’re looking for it.
-With a click of the old iron latch you find yourself inside.
-A short wooden walkway will lead you to the back door and there you sound the bell waiting to be let into the kitchen with the jangle of chimes that let the entire household know you’ve arrived.
-Everyone enters Mim’s house through the kitchen because in the 1960’s a pool was put in the front yard which required a large fence.
-Though I like to think it’s because everyone that visits 48 Dudley Street is treated like family.
+Somewhere along the chocolate painted wooden fence is a gate – barely noticeable unless you’re looking for it.
+With a click of an old iron latch you’d find yourself inside.
+A short wooden gangway led to the back door and there you would sound the bell waiting to be let into the kitchen.
+There was a jangle of chimes to let the entire household know you’ve arrived.
+Everyone entered Mim’s house through the kitchen because in the 1960’s a pool was put in the front yard which required a large fence.
+However I like to think we all entered this way because anyone who visited 48 Dudley Street was treated like family.

 Mystery and marvel

 Though I refer to it as “Mim’s House”, it was really the Joseph family home.
 My great grandparents, Emily and Elias Joseph, were Lebanese immigrants that made a life for themselves in Toowoomba, Queensland.
 They had 12 children before Elias passed away in 1939.
 Less than a decade later, the remaining family relocated to Sydney moving into the home on Dudley Street in 1947, which Emily had purchased for a tidy sum of £5000.
 To any child that visited (and probably a few adults), the Australian Federation style home was a mansion-like manor of mystery and marvel.